 Scarborough works closely with partners from the Maine Department of Inland Fisheries and Wildlife, the US Fish and Wildlife Service, and Maine Audubon to protect the plovers on our beaches.
 Each year, volunteers from Scarborough and beyond are trained as beach monitors and visit our beaches to educate beach goers about the birds and our ordinances.
-If you're interested in becoming a Volunteer Beach Monitor, click the button below to sign up.
+Learn more about volunteering below.

 How to Help Protect Endangered Piping Plovers